davidtran001/Poetify/README.md

 # Poetify
 Poetify is a Machine Learning Model written in Python on Jupyter Notebook, using the PyTorch library.
-This neural network built with transformer architecture functions to transform internet reviews into stylized poems.
+This neural network is built with transformer architecture functions to transform internet reviews into stylized poems.
 It does so by taking a review as an input, summarizes the review, and generates poems using the shortened summary.

 # Web Application
 Users can try out Poetify using the Poetify [web application](https://poetify.anvil.app/) built with [Anvil](https://anvil.works/).